 Short answer: Not really.
-At least not the way you're using the word.
+At least not the way you're probably using the word.

 But should they point this out, another group shows up.

 There's a real loud faction out there advocating hard for the idea of talent and let me go ahead and spoil the ending for you: they're almost exclusively not the successful writers/artists/whatever.
 They want talent to be real because they want to believe they have it and that it is going to set them apart.
-The writers on the other side of paychecks and publication for the most part have a vastly different picture of what got them there than "talent," how important a role "talent" plays, and particularly what could be done by a determined person (no matter how old) if they wanted to become good at some kind of art.
+The writers on the other side of paychecks and publication for the most part have a vastly different picture of what got them there than "talent," how important a role "talent" plays, and particularly what could be done by a determined person (no matter how old or "untalented" when they start) if they wanted to become good at some kind of art.

 Dissing "talent" seems to be an existential threat to the former group.
 I don't know if it's because then that means it's a wake up call that they'll have to get off their asses or just that almost anyone can become what they want to be with work, but they treat the idea poorly even though it is ubiquitous among those they often seek to emulate.

 [Note: I mention this periodically in this post, but I want to acknowledge it explicitly now: Not everyone can write.
 There are limiting factors that are ableist to ignore.
 Physical realities of human bodies (including human brains) make it a skill that not everyone has and incredibly difficult for others to cultivate.]

 First of all it's really hard to figure out what "talent" even means.

 This is like trying to measure intelligence–what you end up with is a messy glob of data that has profound cultural biases, favor certain kinds of bellwethers, and belie a tremendous inability to separate nature from nurture.